rackerlabs/design-system/_docs/style/typography.md

 >Small text less than **14px** should have a contrast ratio of at least **4.5:1** against its background.
 Large text greater than **18px** or **14px bold** should have a contrast ratio of at least **3:1** against its background.

-* Use higher contrast ratio to show importance and hierarchy
+* Use a higher contrast ratio to show importance and hierarchy.
 * [Use the WebAIM contrast checker](http://webaim.org/resources/contrastchecker/){:target="_blank"} to check contrast ratios
 * Examples below illustrate the minimum contrast ratio
 {% endcolumn %}